engrit-illinois/Get-ADOUStructureObject/README.md

 Specifying `HumanReadable` outputs a simplified, custom format, designed for easy readability.
 Specifying `XML` outputs valid XML, with custom markup tags.
 Default is `HumanReadable`.
+Has no effect if `-OutputFilePath` is not specified.

 ### -OutputFilePath \<string\>
 Optional string.